God is still creating. Dios continúa creando.

 Every Gift Matters: Members and friends support UCCH with monthly gifts of $10, $100, and $1000 (and above, below, and in-between).
 We value every gift as a genuine act of sharing valuable resources that could be spent in other ways.
-We are deeply appreciative for every member and family who participates in stewardship of the church.
+We appreciate every member and family who participates in stewardship of the church.

 There are many ways to give to United Church of Chapel Hill.